Zankoku-Okuno/unicoder/docs/specs.md

 lexer ::= [ begin-mark [space end-mark] space ]
           [ open-mark space close-mark space ]
           key-name-range
+key-name-range ::= /-?([^\s-]|\S-\S)*-?/
+                   ;; A single character or a character range (e.g. 'a-z').
-definition ::= key-name space value newline
+                   ;; A literal dash may be given at either end. definition ::= key-name space value newline
             |  key-name space open-value space close-value newline
             |  '#include' space value newline
 ignore-line ::= /.*/ newline

+begin-mark,
+  end-mark,
+  open-mark,
-begin-mark, end-mark, open-mark, close-mark ::= text key-name ::= /[$(key-name-range)]+/  ;; one or more characters included in key-name-range setting value, open-value, close-value ::= text text           ::= /\S+/ space          ::= /\s+/ newline        ::= /[\n\r]+/ key-name-range ::= /-?([^\s-]|\S-\S)*-?/  ;; A single character or a character range (X-X).
+  close-mark ::= text
+key-name ::= /[$(key-name-range)]+/
+             ;; one or more characters included in key-name-range setting value, open-value, close-value ::= text

-                                          ;; A literal dash may be given at either end.
+text           ::= /\S+/
+space          ::= /\s+/
+newline        ::= /[\n\r]+/
 ```

-When `begin-mark` is not explicitly intialized it takes its default: `\`.
+When `begin-mark` is not explicitly initialized it takes `\` (backslash) as its default.
 If no replacements are given, then the lookup table remains empty.
 All other settings are only initialized when explicitly given.

 Conversion Algorithm
 --------------------

-Unicodizing a piece of text works by repeatedly applying the following grammar to the prefix of text.
+Unicodizing a piece of text works by repeatedly applying the following grammar to the prefix of an input text.
 The matched prefix is consumed from the input and a replacement output is generated.

 The `begin-mark`, `end-mark`, `open-mark`, `close-mark` rules are determined directly from the configuration.
-The `key-one` and `key-two` rules are determined by examining the keys available for one- and-two-part replacements, repsectively.
+The `key-one` and `key-two` rules are determined by the keys available for one- and two-part replacements, respectively.
 For configuration values which are not initialized, the corresponding rule fails.

 ```
 convert ::= replace-one    ;; convert to value